LynarStudios/ls-standard-library/README.md

 #### Improvements ####

 - modularization has been improved by restructuring library files, which would result into having submodules - __there is no central header or binary file anymore__ - instead submodules can be linked independently now (e.g. using __ls_std_event.hpp__ and linking __libls_std_event.so__)
-- there is a cmake guard now to ensure that only one goal at the time is being build
+- there is a CMake guard now to ensure that only one goal at the time is being build
-- test suites for shared libraries have been introduced to ensure that building and linking created shared library is working
+- the CMake option __LS_STD_BUILD_WITH_SUPPORTED_COMPILER__ has been added to detect compiler support
 - namespaces have been improved library wide and are more specific - __there is no ls\_std namespace anymore__ - instead you can choose submodule specific namespaces (e.g. _ls::std::boxing::_)
 - GoogleTest framework has been upgraded to 1.11.0

 #### Fixes ####

-- there is a cmake guard now to ensure that only one goal at the time is being build
+- none

 ### Documentation ###